yeuchi/RunYasso800/README.md

 ### How to Do a Yasso 800 Workout
 "Take your marathon goal time in hours and minutes and convert this to minutes and seconds. \
-For example, if your marathon goal is 3 hours and 10 minutes then convert that to 3 minutes and 10 seconds.
+For example, if your marathon goal is 3 hours and 10 minutes; convert that to 3 minutes and 10 seconds per sprint.

 - First, starts with a jog.
 You should warm up for the 1st 800 meters.
 - Next, try to sprint 800 meters (approximately 1/2 mile).